View Currently Scheduled Certification Courses

 FOR PUBLIC SAFETY

-A professional training, education and certification program offered by the Legal and Liability Risk Management Institute/Public Agency Training Council (Indianapolis, IN) and endorsed by the National Internal Affairs Investigator Association.
+A professional training, education and certification program offered by Public Agency Training Council (Indianapolis, IN) and endorsed by the National Internal Affairs Investigator Association.
 Successful completion of certification requirements will designate the attendee as a certified Internal Affairs Investigator/Supervisor through Public Agency Training Council.

 To provide public safety practitioners who either specialize in or have a specific interest in administrative investigations and the operations of IA/OPS functions with the opportunity to gain recognition for their educational and professional dedication in this aspect of public safety operations.
 Internal Affairs measures the health and well-being of an agency.
 When it functions properly it protects the interests of the community, agency, head of the agency and the employees of the agency.
 Public employees who have a role in these operations must be professional, impartial and well educated in the newest emerging trends and case law affecting administrative investigations.
 The manner in which persons who investigate and/or administer these functions create a lasting impression on all members of the agency.